Good old days

 Good old days – commonly stylized as "good ol' days" – is a cliché in popular culture used to reference a time considered by the speaker to be better than the current era.
 It is a form of nostalgia that can reflect homesickness or yearning for long-gone moments.

-There is a predisposition, caused by cognitive biases such as rosy retrospection, a form of survivorship bias, for people to view the past more favourably and future more negatively.
+There is a predisposition, caused by cognitive biases such as rosy retrospection, a form of survivorship bias, for people to view the past more favourably and the future more negatively.

 Notable uses

 In literature

 In Ecclesiastes 7:10 of the Hebrew Bible, the belief in a better, past age is criticized.
 In the New International Version translation, it reads, "Do not say, 'Why were the old days better than these?'
 For it is not wise to ask such questions."

 In 1726, John Henley used this phrase in his book The Primitive Liturgy: "to all honest Admirers of the good old Days of their best and wisest Fore-fathers, this first Part of the Primitive Liturgy Is most humbly dedicated".

 In 1727, Daniel Defoe wrote in The Complete English Tradesman: "In the good old days of Trade, which our Fore-fathers plodded on in."
 In this part of his book, Defoe talks about how in 'the good old days' tradesmen were better off than in Defoe's time.